joeyblake/wordpress-bootstrap/README.md

 #How did we do this?

 With the power of [less](http://lesscss.org/).
 Twitter Bootstrap makes use of less in its stylesheets.
 We simply prefixed Twitter's styles with `.wp_bootstrap`.

-Easy peasy.

 #Build bootstrap for WordPress